Executive Policy #4

 Portal Notices are used to disseminate critical confidential information to individuals or small groups regarding items that may impact students' academic standing, payment of fees, or items related to an individual's health services that are protected under HIPAA.

 University personnel wishing to communicate electronically with the University community can submit messages and links through WSU Announcements (http://news.wsu.edu/announcements) and WSU News Submit Item (http://news.wsu.edu/submit), or by sending custom e-mails through Crimson Communique, the "opt-out" faculty/staff list (http://ucomm.wsu.edu/place-an-order.html).
 Express approval by a department head is required to utilize this routing, with a clear endorsement/ sponsorship of the content by that department.

 Crisis Communications System

 WSU maintains a list of e-mail addresses of faculty, staff, and students who choose to register their e-mail addresses in a crisis communications database for use in notifying these individuals in the event of an emergency or safety situation.
-This database is controlled by emergency management and public safety personnel.
+Emergency management and public safety personnel control this database.

 Information Technology maintains electronic mail lists that may be created and/or subscribed to for intra-campus communications: http://lists.wsu.edu/.
 Individual campuses, colleges, departments, or units may create and use their own intra-area distribution lists.